Educational Technology M.Ed. Degree Requirements

 • Updating learning materials to make them accessible, engaging, and appropriately aligned with technology.

-• Improving the school’s webpages and social media presence across multiple platforms.
+• Improving a schools webpages and social media presence across multiple platforms.

-What do all of these internships have in common?
-They were uniquely developed by Loyola’s Educational Technology candidates who relied on their individual interest and technology expertise to fulfill a need in their setting that required them to demonstrate their newly learned leadership skills.
+What do these internships have in common?
+They were uniquely developed by Loyola students who relied on their individual interest and technology expertise to fulfill a need in their professional or school setting.

 Ready to learn more?